TheProxyCompany/proxy-structuring-engine/README.md

 The Proxy Structuring Engine (PSE) works in tandem with Large Language Models (LLMs) to ensure generated outputs adhere to predefined schemas without compromising creativity, speed, or context.
 This enables error-free custom tool calling, complex multi-step reasoning, and unlocks new creative possibilities for AI applications.

-PSE achieves this through a novel schema-guided sampling approach, leveraging Directed Acyclic Word Graphs (DAWGs) and finite state machines to enforce constraints during text generation.
+PSE achieves this through an advanced hierarchical state machine and non-deterministic schema-guided sampling approach.

 ## Installation

-PSE supports multiple backends such as **PyTorch**, **JAX**, and **MLX** for maximum flexibility and performance.
+PSE supports multiple machine learning frameworks such as **PyTorch**, **JAX**, and **MLX** for maximum flexibility and performance.
+The Structuring Engine is designed to be used as a logit processor and sampler for any LLM.

 To install the base package: